osefatul/react-next-whatsapp2.0/README.md

 #### Utility function
 * we will use a utility function for recipient emails. it will pass an array of emails and array of those who logged in
 #### Using Route
-* In Next.js we can use useRoute() hook for a new stack of page or a new router.
+* In Next.js we can use useRoute() hook for a new stack of page or a new router. we use this router in order to open a new page for a new chat
+* Inside the pages each file represents a route. we used chat directory to use wildcard for the ids.[id].js